 Early versions of the game used sound effects straight from Super Mario Bros. for Super Mario jumping and Small Mario jumping respectively.

 This sound effect played when the player touched the blue midway-point ring seen in early footage.

 An early stomp sound and early coin sound.

 A sound similar to Metal Mario walking/running in Super Mario 64.

 There is a hidden crash debugger in the game, similar to screens seen in other DS games developed by Nintendo, like Super Mario 64 DS and Animal Crossing: Wild World.
 To access the crash debugger, first crash the game (the easiest way to do this is by removing the game card during gameplay), then hold L + R + A + Left, let go, hold Down + B, let go, and finally hold Start + Select.

 Out of Bounds

 Ice Land Blocks

 In the bottom right-hand corner of the VS. Ice Land level, there is a small step of blocks.
 They seem to be a duplicate of nearby steps in the same level.
 Why they are here is unknown.

-In the bottom right-hand corner of Area 2 of Level 3-3 there are two platform sides, which are possibly remnants of an earlier form of this level.
+In the bottom right-hand corner of Area 2 of Level 3-3 there are two platform sides, which are possibly remnants from an earlier form of this level.